sergiocollado/potpourri/aws_notes.md

 a very interesting feature, is that when an ASG(auto scaling group) works with a LB (load balancer) in case the load balancer health check detects an unhealthy instance that one can be terminated by the ASG and a new one launched.

+## EBS (Elastic Block Storage)

+it is a network drive to attach to the instances when they drive. it can be detached from one EC2 instance and attached to another.

+they are defined by sotorage capacity and IOPS input output per second.

+there are different types of EBS: GP2, IO1, STI, SCI

+It is possible to get EBS snapshots, this is usefull for backups, or volume migrations.

+Also is possible to use encrypted EBS volumes.